Daily summary

 Full systemization

-If you need multiple lines, OEE, or history analysis, plan for a system from the start.
+If you need multiple shifts, QR tracking, or audit history, you should plan for a system from the start.

 - Multiple lines